Assistance programs Johnston County North Carolina.

-Another component of the emergency program above referenced above is rent aid.
+- Rent help and eviction prevention - Another component of the emergency program above referenced above is rent assistance.
 The Johnston-Lee-Harnett Community Action partners with the Presbytery of New Hope.
-Together these two organizations coordinate programs to assist the renters with housing expenses.
+Together these two organizations coordinate programs to assist the tenants as well as people close to eviction with housing expenses.
 They can help them pay rent, assist them with buying food, and even assist with rental and security deposits.

 While the funding levels vary, in some cases assistance may be provided from JLHCA in the form of a no interest loan.
 Also, the demand for assistance is high, and many individuals will not be able to access it.
 When the Johnston County agency is out of funds for assisting with rent, other referrals may be given.

-The community action agency also offers programs and support to help people become self-sufficient.
-They run workshops and counseling sessions, and provide advice to individuals in need.
+- Free Debt counseling, job finding services, and more - The community action agency also offers programs and support to help people become self-sufficient.
+They run workshops and counseling sessions.
+Case workers provide free advice to individuals in need.
 These sessions are planned to provide group training for family members.
 The workshops are based on the needs of our clients and local residents.
 For example, people can receive help finding a job, employment services, credit and debt counseling, foreclosure advice, and other motivational workshops.

-The agency is also a federal government Certified Housing Urban Development (HUD).
-They provide free foreclosure assistance to homeowners.
+- Foreclosure counseling from Johnston-Lee-Harnett Community Action, Inc - The agency is also a federal government Certified Housing Urban Development (HUD).
+They provide free foreclosure prevention assistance to homeowners.
 A housing counselor will work with the family to provide default and delinquent mortgage counseling for homeowners that may be in trouble with paying their mortgage or who need advice on how to save their home.
-The housing counselor will work with the client and the bank or lender to develop a payment plan, and can refer the homeowner to other mortgage programs, including those offered by North Carolina.
-Read more.
+The housing counselor will work with the client and the bank or lender to develop a payment plan.
+Staff can also refer the homeowner to other mortgage assistance programs in NC.

-Yet another assistance program offered is weatherization and home repairs.
+- Housing, LIHEAP and weatherization assistance - Yet another assistance program offered is weatherization and home repairs.
+They also process applications to LIHEAP for utility, light, or heating bills.
 Some of the services offered as a result of this program include :

 - Rehabilitation, and homeownership repair program